Ku Klux Klan members in United States politics: Harry S. Truman

 Harry S. Truman, the Democratic politician who became president in 1945, was accused by opponents of having dabbled with the Klan briefly.
-In 1924, he was a judge in Jackson County, Missouri.
-Truman was up for reelection, and his friends Edgar Hinde and Spencer Salisbury advised him to join the Klan.
+In 1922, he was running for eastern judge, this being the position for one of three court judges in Jackson County, Missouri.
+His friends Edgar Hinde and Spencer Salisbury advised him to join the Klan.
 The Klan was politically powerful in Jackson County, and two of Truman's opponents in the Democratic primary had Klan support.
 Truman refused at first, but paid the Klan's $10 membership fee, and a meeting with a Klan officer was arranged.